dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 # &#x2605; Style &#x2605;
 {: center}

-transition from characters, etc to intro on style

-definition of literary style
+Cultures have evolved over time, as have people and the personality types and metatypes they embody.
+So has literature; myths have evolved and so has the way we tell them.
+Storytellers have found that one of the best ways to change a story is to change how they present the narrative to the reader, the listener, the viewer.

+New technologies open up new ways of telling old stories.
+Higher bandwidth, instantaneous communication has given us the flat world of modernization, where everyone and every culture is essentially on the same playing field.
+Or rather, we seem to be eternally moving in that direction.
+The total quantity of information that is shared between the entire world has never been higher and so we have also changed the way we share information.

+Further, this society urges the individual to stand out.
+So in that regard, modernization has encouraged writers to be creative in how they tell stories.
+The turn of the 20th century gave us stream of consciousness for example.
+People were in the middle of the intellectual and cultural revolution that would pave the way for the technological and philosophical developments of the 20th century.
+We were beginning to understand then mind, body and world like never before.
+The variety of writing styles that were put into publication underscore this and reflect the liberalization of control over publication.

+### Literary Style

-- style seems to mesh together the other literary elements
+So what is literary style?
+Style seems to mesh together the other literary elements.
+Style evolves over time and follows trends.
+Style is how a writer chooses to tell a story.
-- style follows trends in literature

-***

 Experienced writers will consciously embed elements of style throughout their work's creation.
 They might have developed their own distinctive style, but they probably wouldn't tell you that.

-You should be experienced enough as a writer (or artist or poet, whatever) to consciously embed elements of style throughout it's entire process of creation.
-This way, the style you apply seems uniformly embedded in the work, instead of a late idea or something that requires a ton of edits and reworks.

-***
+That would limit other people's scope of perspectives, when looking at their work.

+When you apply style to a work, which kind you apply and how much should seem uniformly embedded in the work, instead of a late idea or something that requires a ton of edits and reworks.
+Or it should at least seem like style that was conscientiously applied and for good reason.
+There is a spectrum to the quantity and type of style applied to a work.
+There is a moreso "major" application of a type of style where that style permeates the work.
+And there are more "minor" applications of style, which might be more a result of the period of time the work was created than a result of the artist's intent.

+### ... ?

+But the best kind of work: you'll notice something.
+The style the writer or director pursued -- maybe it was that author's distinvtive style or maybe the style embodied their philosophy -- it feeds back into the work, somehow.
+Nowhere is this more perfectly executed, I think, than in Birdman.
+In this movie, the style of filming is so perfectly reflected back into the nature of the meaning of the work.

 - how do specific techniques of style reinforce the themes or characters?